May 21, 2021

 Several factors made the Javits Center’s conversion a success.
 The building was originally designed to adapt to a wide range of events with occupancies in the 10,000 range.
 Ironically, the virus helped by clearing the Javits’s calendar.
 What remained was an empty shell surrounding a collection of enormous fully-conditioned spaces.
 It was the perfect blank canvas for a pop-up hospital.

 CENTRAL PARK FIELD HOSPITAL

 By contrast, the 68-bed field hospital in Central Park lacked both the benefits and the constraints of a preexisting structure.
 Erected in the park’s East Meadow, the cluster of 14 tents resembled the set of M*A*S*H, but against a backdrop of Manhattan highrises.
 Inside each tent was a structural frame of inflatable tubes for compact shipping and quick deployment.
 A grid of adjustable cots was similar to that of the Javits but without the privacy screens.
 Ten ICU beds came equipped with ventilators.

 Unfortunately, Samaritan’s Purse also has a dark side.
-The charity is run by Franklin Graham, who has an ugly habit of homophobic and islamophobic hate speach.
-When The New York Times exposed Samaritan’s Purse’s policies requiring aid recipients to participate in religious activities and requiring staff to sign anti-gay pledges, City Council Speaker Corey Johnson and other local officials called on Mount Sinai to close the field hospital.
+The charity is run by Franklin Graham, who has a long trail of homophobic and islamophobic hate speech.
+When The New York Times exposed Samaritan’s Purse for its policies requiring staff to sign anti-gay pledges and forcing aid recipients to participate in religious activities, City Council Speaker Corey Johnson and other local officials called on Mount Sinai to close the field hospital.